saitamasahil/skyscraper/README.md

 ## 🪄 How to use Skyscraper
 _IMPORTANT_: In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

 Remember, you can completely customize the artwork Skyscraper exports (artwork).
-Check out the documentation [here](https://gemba.github.io/skyscraper/ARTWORK/).
-If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.
+Read all about in the [artwork documentation](https://gemba.github.io/skyscraper/ARTWORK/).
+If you just want to use the default (IMHO pretty cool looking) artwork Skyscraper provides, read on.

 ### A simple use case
 For first-time users I recommend reading the short and to-the-point [use case](https://gemba.github.io/skyscraper/USECASE/).
 Please read it and get back here when you got the gist of it.